 Bluing tends to occur when a mushroom is cut or bruised, although it can also develop with age.
 Many people consider this a key feature of psilocybin mushrooms and use it as an identification tool.
 However, we have only recently determined what causes the reaction.

-Research published in 2020 answered the question that has been baffling scientists and psychonauts for decades.
+Research published in 2020 answered the question baffling scientists and psychonauts for decades.
 The team behind the discovery found that Psilocybe cubensis contains two enzymes known as PsiL and PsiP.

 It appears that when psilocybin is exposed to oxygen, these enzymes degrade it into multiple compounds known as quinoid psilocyl oligomers.
 It is these chemicals that are responsible for the distinctive blue coloration.
 Although the research team only tested P. cubensis, other psilocybin-containing mushrooms presumably undergo the same reactions.